muneer78/muneer78.github.io/_posts/2015-01-13-what-do-insanely-wealthy-people-buy-that-ordinary-people-know-nothing-about.md

 ---
 date: 2015-01-13
-title: What Do Insanely Wealthy People Buy That Ordinary People Know Nothing About
+title: What do insanely wealthy people buy that ordinary people know nothing about
 tags: rich, indepth
 ---